mbabazif/mbabazif/README.md

 Beyond my technical prowess, I excel in communication and problem-solving.
 I possess a talent for transforming data into compelling narratives.

-In essence, although my journey began at an entry-level, my aspirations and commitment to the realm of data analytics transcend entry-level expectations.
+In essence, although my journey began at an entry level, my aspirations and commitment to the realm of data analytics transcend entry-level expectations.
 I am here to make a substantial impact through the captivating world of data-driven insights.

 🌍  I'm based in Kigali, Rwanda

 ✉️  You can contact me at mbabaziflorence07@gmail.com

-🧠  I am a Data Scientist
+🧠  I am a Data Analyst

 🤝  I'm open to collaborating on Advanced Excel, SQL, Power BI, and Supervised ML Projects